johnhyde/island/06 back alley shenanigans.md

 "How, indeed?" the man mused, rhetorically.

-Thomas got a hold of himself and stared intently into the eyes of the man, willing the Track to tell him something — anything.
+Thomas got a hold of[@ It's funny: I thought this was a typo I had made, but apparently this is the preferred spelling (space between a and hold) according to most linguistic authorities ~M] himself and stared intently into the eyes of the man, willing the Track to tell him something — anything.

 The Martini Killer.